felixge/focus-app/Readme.md

 ## Dependencies

-- Some code from was taken from [Shortcut Recorder](http://wafflesoftware.net/shortcut/) (BSD License) to enable the global shortcuts
+- Some code was taken from [Shortcut Recorder](http://wafflesoftware.net/shortcut/) (BSD License) to enable the global shortcuts

 ## License